Persian mythology: Religious background

 Most characters in Persian mythology are either good or evil.
 The resultant discord mirrors the nationalistic ideals of the early Islamic era as well as the moral and ethical perceptions of the Zoroastrian period, in which the world was perceived to be locked in a battle between the destructive Ahriman and his hordes of demonic Divs and their Aneran supporters, versus the Creator Ahura Mazda, who although not participating in the day-to-day affairs of mankind, was represented in the world by the izads and the righteous ahlav Iranians.
-The only written texts relating to religious come from prophet Zoroaster, initiated the reforms which would become Zoroastrianism.
+The only written texts relating to religion come from the prophet Zoroaster, who initiated the reforms which would become Zoroastrianism.

 Good and Evil

 Iranian mythology is based on the battle between good and evil.
-Indo-Iranian peoples believed in two general categories of gods: Ahuras, and evil: Divan.
-The characteristics of these two ranks of gods among Iranians and Hindus, and were transformed into each other, in the sense that among Indians Ahuras became evil and Divan became good, And among Iranians, Ahuras became good and Divan became evil.
+Indo-Iranian peoples believed in two general categories of gods: Ahuras, and the evil Divan.
+The characteristics of these two ranks of gods among Iranians and Hindus, and were transformed into each other, in the sense that among Indians Ahuras became evil and Divan became good, and among Iranians, Ahuras became good and Divan became evil.
 They sacrificed for both types of gods.
 The purpose of the sacrifice for the evil gods was to pay them a ransom to stop killing people.
 Sacrifice was made for good gods to seek help and blessing from them.
 On the other side of the fence is Zahhak, a symbol of despotism who was, finally, defeated by Kāve, who led a popular uprising against him.
 Zahhak (Aži Dahāka) was guarded by two vipers which grew out from both of his shoulders.
 No matter how many times they were beheaded, new heads grew on them to guard him.
-The snake, like in many other mythologies, was a symbol of evil, but many other animals and birds appear in Iranian mythology, and, especially, the birds were signs of good omens.
-Most famous of these is the Simurgh, a large, beautiful, and powerful bird; and the Huma bird, a royal bird of victory whose plume adorned Persian crowns.
-Peri (Avestan Pairika), a beautiful albeit evil woman in early mythology, gradually became less evil and more beautiful.
-The conflict between good and evil is prevalent in Persian myths as well as Zoroastrianism.
+The snake, as in many (but not all) mythologies, was a symbol of evil.
+Many other animals and birds appear in Iranian mythology, and, especially, the birds were signs of good omens.
+Most famous of these is the Simurgh, described as large, beautiful, and powerful bird.
+The Huma bird was a symbol of victory whose plume adorned Persian crowns.
+Peri (Avestan Pairika), a beautiful, albeit evil, woman in early mythology, became less evil and more beautiful with time.
+The conflict between good and evil pervades Persian myths as well as Zoroastrianism.